linear-a/rhino.inside/Javascript/Sample-1/README.md

 The Rhino Inside® technology allows Rhino and Grasshopper to be embedded within other products.

 ## Sample 1
 This sample shows how to start Rhino from Node.js.
+The JavaScript code calls into a .NET dll which launches Rhino, creates some geometry, and returns information related to that geometry.
+This information is then passed back to JavaScript and is printed to the console.
 The sample has been tested on Windows 10, Rhino 7 WIP, and Node.js 8.11.12 (though should work on more recent versions of Node.js)

 There are two projects:
 - `insideNode.csproj` - Compiles to a .net class library with one class and one method.
 This class contains the code to start Rhino.
-- `insideNodeApp.njsproj` - Contains the Node.js code which calls the dotnet class library.
+- `insideNodeApp` - Contains the Node.js code which calls the dotnet class library.
 Uses [edge.js](https://github.com/agracio/edge-js) to call into dotnet.

 ### Dependencies
 - Rhino WIP (7.0.19127.235, 5/7/2019)